Fieger on Oxford lawsuit: Sister saw sibling get shot, 'narrowly escaped the bullets'

 Oxford Lawsuit by Detroit Free Press

-This article originally appeared on Detroit Free Press: Oxford school shooting lawsuit: Geoffrey Fieger blasts district
+This article originally appeared on Detroit Free Press: Oxford lawsuit: Geoffrey Fieger blasts district for school shooting